Thomas Lee (analyst)

-Thomas Jong Lee, commonly known as “Tom” Lee is an American entrepreneur, financial analyst, investor, businessman, and full-time contributor on CNBC's Fast Money, Tech Check, and Closing Bell shows.
+Thomas Jong Lee, commonly known as “Tom” Lee is an American entrepreneur, financial analyst, strategist, investor, businessman, and full-time contributor on CNBC's Fast Money, Tech Check, Halftime Report, and Closing Bell shows.

 Early life and education

 Lee was born in Westland, MI, the third child of four siblings of Korean immigrant parents.
 His father was a retired psychiatrist and his mother a homemaker turned Subway franchise owner.